apache/druid/docs/querying/sql.md

 `SET` statements allow you to specify SQL query context parameters that modify the behavior of a Druid SQL query.
 These statements can be included before the main SQL query and are supported in multiple query interfaces, including the The Druid SQL [JSON API](../api-reference/sql-api.md) and the Druid Web Console.

-You can include 0 or more `SET` statements, each separated by a semicolon `;`, preceding a statement to execute in the `query` string of the request.

 The syntax of a `SET` statement is: